Iluka, New South Wales: Schools

 The Iluka Public School serves the area.

 Sport

 The Iluka Oval is positioned in the centre of town.
 It was originally used primarily as a cricket ground, and after Ken Leeson's help to construct another field, the oval was named the Ken Leeson Oval.
 It contains two cricket pitches, synthetic and turf, two tennis courts, a netball/ basketball court and a soccer/rugby union field.

-Competitive sport includes cricket, 'The Cossacks' rugby union side, soccer, a netball team, and the Iluka Boardriders Club holds monthly competitions.
+Competitive sport includes cricket, 'The Cossacks' rugby union side, soccer, a netball team, and the Iluka Boardriders Club.

 Newspapers

-Two newspapers service the area, The Daily Examiner and The Coastal Views.
+The local newspaper is the Clarence Valley Independent which services the whole of the Clarence Valley.